cloudmesh-community/book/chapters/class/516/communication.md

 Naturally you can read the ePubs also on your tablet computers if you have one with lots ofe memory.
 Please be aware that the documents will be updated weekly and you need to doenload them accordigngly.
-MAke sure you clear teh cache if your prowser prevents the download.
+Make sure you clear teh cache if your prowser prevents the download.

 ## Piazza